-RPX Corporation (the "Company") has electronically transmitted via EDGAR Amendment No. 2 ("Amendment No. 2") to its Registration Statement on Form S-1 ("Registration Statement").
+RPX Corporation (the "Company") has electronically transmitted via EDGAR Amendment No. 1 ("Amendment No. 1") to its Registration Statement on Form S-1 ("Registration Statement"), together with certain exhibits thereto.
 Manually executed signature pages and consents have been executed prior to the time of this electronic filing and will be retained by the Company for five years.
-We have also enclosed with the couriered delivery of this letter four hard copies of Amendment No. 2 which are marked to show changes to Amendment No. 1 to the Registration Statement filed on March 7, 2011.

-On behalf of the Company, this letter corresponds to the comments set forth in the letter to the Company dated March 28, 2011, from the staff of the Securities and Exchange Commission (the "Staff").
-For your convenience, we have repeated and numbered the comments from the March 28, 2011 letter in italicized print.
+On behalf of the Company, this letter corresponds to the comments set forth in the letter to the Company dated February 17, 2011, from the staff of the Securities and Exchange Commission (the "Staff").
+For your convenience, we have repeated and numbered the comments from the February 17, 2011 letter in italicized print.
 The Company's responses are provided below each comment.